Cat Peeing on Bed: What Your Cat Is Trying to Tell You

 What Is Attachment Anxiety in Cats?

 Some cats become hyper-bonded to one person.
-They follow you room to room, vocalize when you leave, and experience genuine panic when you're gone.
-Even if it's just for a few hours.
+They follow you room to room, vocalize when you leave, and experience genuine panic when you are gone, even if it is just for a few hours.
+When you are away, their world becomes unpredictable and unsafe.
+The bed, saturated with your scent, becomes a lifeline.

 Signs Your Cat Has Attachment Anxiety